 Many people who experience TMJ pain and problems also have neck pain.
 This is no coincidence.
 Your atlas, the uppermost vertebra in the spine, actually sits in very close relationship with the TMJ on either side of the face.
 Even a small misalignment of the atlas vertebra can cause unequal muscle tension in the jaw, causing one side to work harder than the other.
 An atlas misalignment can also affect the nerves that serve the muscles of the jaw and face, causing them to function abnormally.

-if you are outside of the local area you can find an Upper Cervical Doctor near you at www.uppercervicalawareness.com.
+To schedule a consultation with Dr. Read, call our Ames office at (515) 859-8597 .
+You can also click the button below.
+Free TMJ Relief eBook from Read Health Center If you are outside of the local area you can find an Upper Cervical Doctor near you at http://www.uppercervicalawareness.com.